sec-js/PtestMethod/index.rst

 Welcome to Ptest Method's documentation!
 ========================================

 This Repo will be my knowledge database about Pentesting skills.
-It has been inspired by https://bitvijays.github.io And som of the content will be the same as a starting point.
+It has been inspired by https://bitvijays.github.io And some of the content will be the same as a starting point.

 #####################